arsedianivan/databricks/notebooks/dlt_sql_json/README.md

-# Beginner's Guide to Building an IoT Streaming Pipeline with Delta Live Tables in Databricks
+# Step-by-Step Guide to Building an IoT Streaming Pipeline with Delta Live Tables in Databricks

 ## What You'll Build